Back to Top

 *The department’s USC establishes these roles in Chrome River

-P-Card Roles and Responsibilities
+PCard Roles and Responsibilities

 Department Card Manager (DCM)

-Role in P-Card software:
+Role in PCard software:

 Card Program Responsibilities:

-• Request new cards.
+• Requests new cards.

 • Completed with appropriate authority level(s) signatures.